Gkicks/milestone-project-heritage-housing-issues/README.md

 ## PEP8 Validation

 I ran my code, for all python files, through the PEP8 validator.
+I used the  pycodestyle package to validate the code written in the Jupyter notebooks.
 There were some formatting errors raised:

 * E501 line too long (87 > 79 characters)
 * E231 missing whitespace after '